 No!
-Basic customization is fundamental to every website.
+Customization is fundamental to every great website.

-The solution is to use a website foundation designed to accommodate sensible customizations and Plugin integrations in an organized way.
+The solution is to use a website foundation designed to accommodate intelligent customizations and Plugin integrations in an organized way.

 This foundation should be optimized for speed, SEO, and ease of maintenance rather than clunky “features” that only slow down your site and make it worse on mobile devices.

 Unfortunately, overbuilt Themes and Page Builders—which now dominate the WordPress market—do not work this way!

 These platforms add layer after layer of complication and commit terrible performance sins that make your website slower, harder to manage, and less appealing to visitors.